carbonplan/ncview-js/README.md

 ![GitHub deployments](https://img.shields.io/github/deployments/carbonplan/ncview-js/production?label=vercel)
 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 This repository contains the prototype for tool to visualize and explore arbitrary cloud-stored Zarr datasets, loosely inspired by [`Ncview`](http://meteora.ucsd.edu/~pierce/ncview_home_page.html).
 On-the-fly rechunking is performed via a [`Zarr Proxy`](https://github.com/pangeo-data/zarr-proxy) service when multiscale pyramids have not been pregenerated.
+We encourage you to reach out if you are interested in using the tool by [opening an issue](https://github.com/carbonplan/ncview-js/issues).

 ## to build the site locally